 nutrition source.
 Some protein bars are full of sugar, and none of those bars made our list.
 Watch the sugar levels, and if they are high, stay away.
 The best ones out there like Think Thin and Quest have no sugar at all.

 - Carbs.
 Carb content is another thing to look out for.
 Someone on a diet wanting to lose weight would not tend to go over 30 grams of carbs per bar.
 However, if someone who has just had an intense workout wishes to have a protein bar, exceeding the 30 grams of carbs per bar limit is fine, if not necessary.
+As the TB12 Diet notes, keeping carbs down is only part of the equation — it also matters when you eat them and what else you eat them with.

 - Sugar alcohols.
 Though these might not bother most people, for some it can result in bad gas, bloating, cramps and diarrhea, etc. It is best to try it out to see if it affects you adversely and then being on the lookout in other protein bars in the future.
 Sometimes you will find that there is a cumulative effect – one bar, and you feel fine.
 Two in one day, and the side effects begin.